cd-public/learnobj/curriculum/Sys.md

 2. Define the principles behind naming schemes and resource location.
 [Familiarity]
 3. Implement a simple client-server socket-based application.
 [Usage]

-## OPERATING SYSTEMS [4 hours]

-### Overview of Operating Systems

-1. Explain the objectives and functions of modern operating systems.
-[Familiarity]
-2. Analyze the tradeoffs inherent in operating system design.
-[Usage]
-3. Describe the functions of a contemporary operating system with respect to convenience, efficiency, and the ability to evolve.
-[Familiarity]
-4. Discuss networked, client-server, distributed operating systems and how they differ from single user operating systems.
-[Familiarity]
-5. Identify potential threats to operating systems and the security features design to guard against them.
-[Familiarity]

-### Operating System Principles

-1. Explain the concept of a logical layer.
-[Familiarity]
-2. Explain the benefits of building abstract layers in hierarchical fashion.
-[Familiarity]
-3. Describe the value of APIs and middleware.
-[Assessment]
-4. Describe how computing resources are used by application software and managed by system software.
-[Familiarity]
-5. Contrast kernel and user mode in an operating system.
-[Usage]
-6. Discuss the advantages and disadvantages of using interrupt processing.
-[Familiarity]
-7. Explain the use of a device list and driver I/O queue.
-[Familiarity]

 ## PARALLEL AND DISTRIBUTED COMPUTING

 ### Parallelism Fundamentals [2 hours]